dallasread/api-deploy/README.md

 # API Deploy

-API Deploy publishes your Amazon Lambda functions and exports a JS SDK to use on the Web.
+API Deploy publishes your Amazon Lambda functions and exports a JS SDK to use on the Web & other Node apps.
 Your SDK and Lambdas are both built based on the `config.json` that you supply.

+## Working With Lambdas

-## How to Deploy to Amazon Lambda
+### How to Deploy to Amazon Lambda

 ```
 var APIDeploy = require('api-deploy').create('./path/to/config.json');